frankraDIUM/Sentiment-Analysis-X-Twitter-data/README.md

     *   Visualizations of sentiment distribution
     *   Performance metrics and confusion matrices for the ML models

-## 🎯 Conclusions & Insights
+## Conclusions & Insights

-*   **Public Discourse:** The analysis captured a mix of frustration (negative), factual reporting (neutral), and discussion of solutions (positive) related to flooding in Accra.
+*   Public Discourse: The analysis captured a mix of frustration (negative), factual reporting (neutral), and discussion of solutions (positive) related to flooding in Accra.
-*   **Model Limitations:** Achieving high accuracy (~60%) with standard ML models on social media text is challenging due to sarcasm, irony, and complex context.
+*   Model Limitations: Achieving high accuracy (~60%) with standard ML models on social media text is challenging due to sarcasm, irony, and complex context.
 For example, tweets with a positive tone discussing government action were often rooted in a negative flooding event.
-*   **Value of Integration:** This sentiment data provides crucial qualitative context to quantitative geospatial flood models, highlighting areas where public concern is highest and where communication efforts might be needed most.
+*   Value of Integration: This sentiment data provides crucial qualitative context to quantitative geospatial flood models, highlighting areas where public concern is highest and where communication efforts might be needed most.

-## 🔮 Future Work
+## Future Work

-*   **Advanced NLP Techniques:** Utilize pre-trained transformer models like BERT or RoBERTa for more context-aware sentiment classification.
+*   Advanced NLP Techniques: Utilize pre-trained transformer models like BERT or RoBERTa for more context-aware sentiment classification.
-*   **Aspect-Based Sentiment Analysis:** Move beyond overall sentiment to identify specific aspects people are talking about (e.g., sentiment on "drainage," "government response," "property damage").
+*   Aspect-Based Sentiment Analysis:** Move beyond overall sentiment to identify specific aspects people are talking about (e.g., sentiment on "drainage," "government response," "property damage").
-*   **Temporal Analysis:** Scrape data over a longer period to analyze how sentiment shifts before, during, and after major flood events.
+*   Temporal Analysis: Scrape data over a longer period to analyze how sentiment shifts before, during, and after major flood events.
-*   **Geolocation Integration:** Map sentiments to specific locations within Greater Accra (where possible) to create a spatial sentiment layer.
+*   Geolocation Integration: Map sentiments to specific locations within Greater Accra (where possible) to create a spatial sentiment layer.
-*   **Multi-Platform Analysis:** Incorporate data from other social media platforms like Facebook and Instagram for a more comprehensive view.
+*   Multi-Platform Analysis: Incorporate data from other social media platforms like Facebook and Instagram for a more comprehensive view.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Data sourced via [Apify](https://apify.com/) from X (Twitter).
 - The `nltk` and `scikit-learn` communities for providing robust NLP and ML tools.